HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Neural networks and their architecture

 \subsection{Cross-validation}

-To avoid unbalanced optimization of the network, we follow \citetalias{schuldt21a} and use a 5-fold cross-validation by splitting our set of 90,112 mocks into roughly 56\% training, 14\% validation, and 30\% testing, where rounding effects from the batch size occur, and train each run over 500 epochs.
-This also allows us to better determine the hyper-parameters (e.g., learning rate, number of neurons or feature maps) and the final stopping epoch, defined through the minimal average validation loss.
+To avoid unbalanced optimization of the network, we follow \citetalias{schuldt21a} and use a five-fold cross-validation by splitting our set of 165,374 mocks into roughly 56\% training, 14\% validation, and 30\% testing, where rounding effects from the batch size occur, and train each run over 500 epochs.
+This also allows us to better determine the hyper-parameters (e.g., learning rate, number of neurons, or feature maps) and the final stopping epoch, which is defined through the minimal average validation loss.

-The lowest mean loss is $-524.14$, obtained in epoch 49, such that the final run is trained over 49 epochs.
-It shows a relatively big generalization gap, which means that the network performs after a certain number of epochs significantly better on the training data than on the validation set.
-Therefore, we tested the effect of dropout on the FC layers even with our relatively small amount of FC layers.
-It helped to reduce the generalization gap, but resulted instead in a higher average validation loss used to select the best network.
+The lowest mean loss is $-593.71$, obtained in epoch 230, such that the final run is trained over 230 epochs.
+The loss curve reveals that there is a relatively large generalization gap, which means that after a certain number of epochs the network performs significantly better on the training data than on the validation set.
+Therefore, we tested the effect of dropout on the FC layers even with our relatively small number of FC layers.
+This helped to reduce the generalization gap, but also resulted in a higher average validation loss used to select the best network.
 Therefore, we consider no dropout for the final network, which was suggested by \cite{levasseur17} and also used by \citet{pearson21} for the uncertainty scaling such that the distribution matches the expected percentile for a Gaussian distribution.

 \FloatBarrier